I worked at Allegheny Ludlum as an intern

 Some projects were duds - intern would finish within 4 weeks then have smaller menial tasks to work on for the remaining rotation

 Advice to Management

 I applied through college or university.
-The process took 2+ weeks.
-I interviewed at Allegheny Ludlum in July 2009.
+The process took 2 weeks.
+I interviewed at Allegheny Ludlum (Pittsburgh, PA) in March 2012.